friendlycities-gatech/chainness/README.md

 In total, our data has 705,621 restaurants, within which 392,077 are independent restaurants (frequency == 1).
 The highest chainness restaurant is Subway, with a frequency of 24333.
 To see the geographic distribution of data and explore its attributes, see the [interactive chainness map](https://friendlycities-gatech.github.io/chainness/).

-**If you are interested in an academic or nonprofit collaboration using this dataset, please contact us at clio@gatech.edu and/or xiaofan.l@gatech.edu.**
+**If you are interested in an academic or nonprofit collaboration using the full dataset, please contact us at clio@gatech.edu and/or xiaofan.l@gatech.edu.**

+**DOWNLOAD aggregated chainness data (measured by average frequency and percent chain) and total number of restaurants on the county level, UA level, and MSA level [here](https://github.com/friendlycities-gatech/chainness/data)**

 ## Method
 We use **Frequency** and **isChain** to measure the chainness of a restaurant on the point level.